bluegreen-labs/ML_phenocam/README.md

 larger institutional network).
 This is not a secured setup, use a stronger password or a local firewall to avoid abuse.

 Data will be mounted in the docker virtual machine at `/workspace` and is fully accessible (writing and reading of files on your local file system).

-### Running the analysis

-Analysis scripts are stored in the `analysis` folder and should be run in sequence.
-Summary [results](https://geco-bern.github.io/mlflx2_R/articles/01_results.html) are automatically rendered using the vignettes in the `vignettes` folder.